kieranrcampbell/stan-workshop/README.md

 ### Getting the data

-For exercise three 3 you need some real single cell data from the [Pollen et al. 2014](http://www.nature.com/nbt/journal/v32/n10/abs/nbt.2967.html) dataset.
-This comes as part of the R pacakge in this github repo.
+For exercise 3 you need some real single cell data from the [Pollen et al. 2014](http://www.nature.com/nbt/journal/v32/n10/abs/nbt.2967.html) dataset.
+This comes as part of the R package in this github repo.
 To install enter the following commands in the R console:

 ```{r installdata}
 devtools::install_github("kieranrcampbell/stan-workshop/standata")
 ```

-Once this is installed, you can load the data any time via
+Once this is installed you can load the data any time via

 ```{r loaddata}
 library(standata)